Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/giant-crocodile.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-324, Princes of the Apocalypse, Tomb of Annihilation, Journeys through the Radiant Citadel.
+324, Princes of the Apocalypse, Tomb of Annihilation, Dragon of Icespire Peak, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules."
 ---
 # [Giant Crocodile](2-Mechanics/CLI/bestiary/beast/giant-crocodile.md)
 *Source: Monster Manual p.
-324, Princes of the Apocalypse, Tomb of Annihilation, Journeys through the Radiant Citadel.
+324, Princes of the Apocalypse, Tomb of Annihilation, Dragon of Icespire Peak, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 ```statblock
 "name": "Giant Crocodile"